The Art of Artificial Intelligence: AI History, Pros & Cons of AI, Types of AI Generators and Copyright

 Artificial Intelligence (AI) art is art made by computer programs that build images out of simple inputs by the user.
 Now widely available for free online, these AI generators have brought up a host of questions surrounding copyright ownership and the meaning of art itself.
 Some artists now work with these tools to create either parts of their images or the entire work.
-We will explain the pros and cons of using artificial intelligence in the world of art.
+We explain the pros and cons of using artificial intelligence in the art world.
 Whether you think this machine-made art creations are, ethical or not, the technology is here and will continue to be for many years to come.

 In 2022, several AI art tools were released to the public.
 Though they represented the culmination of research spanning decades, it seemed like there were dozens of these programs all at once.

 These programs arrived with a slew of other AI generators, tools that could create music, text, computer programs and even 3D objects — all based on simple inputs by users.

 This created massive controversy.
 Some have thrown up their hands and declared the death of the artist and the end to many creative careers, including illustrators and graphic designers.

 But there are others who have taken up these tools to aid in their artistic practice.
 That brought about its own debates around copyright and how to actually monetize such works.

 The issue is complicated because there are several arguments going on at once.
 There is the debate around what AI is (and if it even exists yet), what these generators mean for the future of visual arts and for creative careers, and what the actual underlying value of these AI-generated artworks can be.

 What is AI?